rayguna/Crystallography/README.md

 ### Contents:
-1. Crystal stereographic projection: generate a stereographic projection from a cif file
+1. crystal_stereographic_projection: generate a stereographic projection from a cif file